Nick768/CAPSLOCKHelper/README.md

 * Now press your CAPSLOCK key and look what happens...

 ## How to uninstall?
-Just delete te script/executable from your startup folder
+Just delete the script/executable from your startup folder

 ## Screenshots
 ### ToolTip with timer: